Trust Effect

 Trust Effect Example

-Example: An admin assigns a Low Trust Level Effect to the Trust Factor, Firewall.
-If the firewall is not enabled on the evaluated device, the device’s Trust Level will drop to Low.
-If the firewall is enabled on the device, the Trust Factor will be satisfied, and there will be no negative impact on the device’s Trust Level.
+Example: An admin sets a Low Trust Level as the Trust Effect for the Firewall Trust Factor.
+That means that if a firewall is not enabled on the device, the device’s Trust Level will drop from its typical healthy state, High, to Low.
+But if the firewall is enabled on the device, the Trust Factor will be satisfied, and there will be no negative impact on the device’s Trust Level (i.e., the device’s Trust Level should remain High).

 Other possible Trust Effects are shown below: